-35 The log (on disc) saves records in a live area, a segment, that has a defined size.
+&lt;sup>53 The log (on disc) saves records in a live area, a segment, that has a defined size.
 Once the size is reached a new segment is started for saving new records and the old segment is moved to a historic state.
 This old segment is available for compaction.
+The max-allowed-segment-roll-delay parameter forces a partially filled segment to roll over if the delay is exceeded.
+The alarm stream may become quiet and compaction behavior may benefit from this parameter setting.

-- 1. An alarm detector shall have an ACTIVE and a CLEAR state - Explanatory Information: - An active is considered as more important than the clear (hence the states are asymmetric in importance) - Most detectors in the network will be clear under normal circumstances (hence the normal state can be considered as clear and the off-normal state as active) - The alarms shall be reported as ACTIVE or CLEAR. - An ACTIVE will be followed at some point by a CLEAR (the basic state machine is simple with only Clear → Active and Active → Clear transitions) - An alarm CLEAR shall be followed immediately by a Tombstone. - A Tombstone alone shall be considered as equivalent to a clear - The tombstone causes the alarm to be removed from the log.
-This then has a similar characteristic to a traditional alarm reporting mechanism. - 2.
-If an entity upon which the detector is lifecycle dependent is deleted and just prior to the deletion the alarm was active, then the alarm (and hence its detector) shall be tombstoned. - $\circ~$ If the alarm was not active, then there shall be no Tombstone as there is nothing in the log to remove. - 3.
-The output of a particular detector may be processed and stabilized such that it gains a state, INTERMITTENT, indicating that the detector is intermittently rapidly cycling through active and clear states. - The alarms will be reported as ACTIVE, INTERMMITTENT or CLEAR - All transitions are legal (i.e., Clear → Active, Clear → Intermittent, Active → Clear, Active → Intermittent, Intermittent → Active, Intermittent → Clear) - The trigger for moving to/from Intermittent state will be defined by policy.
+- An ACTIVE will be followed at some point by a CLEAR (the basic state machine is simple with only Clear → Active and Active → Clear transitions) - An alarm CLEAR shall be followed immediately by a Tombstone. - A Tombstone alone shall be considered as equivalent to a clear - The tombstone causes the alarm to be removed from the log.
+This then has a similar characteristic to a traditional alarm reporting mechanism where there is a store of currently active alarms. - 2.
+If an entity upon which the detector is lifecycle dependent is deleted and just prior to the deletion the alarm was active, then the alarm (and hence its detector) shall be tombstoned. - If the alarm was not active, then there shall be no Tombstone as there is nothing in the log to remove. - 3.
+The output of a particular detector may be processed and stabilized such that it gains the state INTERMITTENT, indicating that the detector is intermittently rapidly cycling through active and clear states. - The alarms will be reported as ACTIVE, INTERMMITTENT or CLEAR - All transitions are legal (i.e., Clear → Active, Clear → Intermittent, Active → Clear, Active → Intermittent, Intermittent → Active, Intermittent → Clear) - The trigger for moving to/from Intermittent state will be defined by policy.
 Ideally the policy is configurable.